 Lulu Island Winery is the largest winery in Metro Vancouver, covering 15 acres.
 The Winery boasts a colourful history and gets its name from its location on Richmond Island, which was formerly known as “LuLu Island.”
 According to local legend, LuLu was the name of the mistress of the man who first established the land, and the scandal eventually compelled the community to change the name.
 Today, the winery produces award-winning red and white wines, fruit wines, and ice wines on this historic spot.
-But it’s the sweet fruit wines, flavored with cranberry, blueberry, and passion fruit, that keep the locals and the hummingbirds coming back.
+But it’s the sweet fruit wines, flavoured with cranberry, blueberry, and passion fruit, that keep the locals and the hummingbirds coming back.

-John Chang who was born in Taiwan, is the founder and wine maker of Lulu Island Winery.
+John Chang who was born in Taiwan, is the founder and winemaker of Lulu Island Winery.
 He has over 30 years experience crafting fine wines.
-In his humble beginnings he first learned to create wine with his grandmother.
+In his humble beginnings, he first learned to create wine with his grandmother.
 Then, after moving to Canada, John studied with many notable winemakers.
 He now combines Chinese traditional wine making methods with modern Western technology and equipment.
 Lulu Island wine use a slow cool fermentation process that helps bring out the natural flavours of the fruit, whether it is grapes, blueberries or even raspberries.
 The winery’s recent competition awards include:

 • 2015 All Canadian Wine Championships Double Gold for 2013 Riesling Chardonnay Ice wine

 • 2014 All Canadian Wine Competition Gold for Winery 2011 Red Ice wine